EliAndrewC/l7r/setting/l7r.md

 ##### Smaller Damasu lineages

-The above lineages are the 7 lineages represented on the Damasu chancellery.
+The above lineages are the seven lineages represented on the Damasu chancellery.
 However, there are several smaller lineages, which I will list from most to least significant below.

 ##### The Riori lineage